 Make sure the projection area size in Gizmetor is the same size the projector is producing in the real world.

 Start the slicing workflow by clicking on the "Slice All" label at the top right of the screen.
 The Print Settings screen will open.

 The Print Settings screen will populate the Filename field with the names of the objects in the 3D world.
 It has a limit of 200 characters for the name.
 You can change the name yourself if you want to.

-Changing the print quality will change the Z layer height.
+Changing the layer thickness will change the Z layer height.
 Medium is set to 50 micron and is a good default layer height to print with.
 The majority of resins can print at 50 micron Z.

 Click on Next to show the Preview Manager